MaggieWalsh/walsh_and_co/README.md

         * Content - Each page has details relating to the header of said page.
         * Footer - The footer contains the company name, opening days and times, contact email and phone numbers for the offices in Dublin and London, social media links, that open in a new tab and a hyperlink to the sites home page.

-          The muted font colour adds another subtle dimension to the footer.

           ![Footer](docs/footer.png)